crazywolf132/tomorrow/README.md

 ## Our Aim

 We aim to create an environment where people from any react background can easily create a react-native application.
-We want to bring the idea of modular react-native applications to the next level.
+We want to bring the idea of modular react-native applications to the next level whilst keeping it as simple as playing with lego.

 ## Why Tomorrow.JS?